 Only RSVP if you are genuinely interested in attending.
 No shows and late drop outs will be recorded.

 A note to our new members: We buy our tickets individually at the desk (or online if you wish).
-We're in Cinema 2 (I don't remember if this is one of the smaller screens) and there is no reserve seating.
+We're in Cinema 1 (the big one - but this could change between now and then) and there is no reserve seating.
 We may not be able to all sit together and usually end up in clusters.
 I encourage you to join the group after the film as our discussions are fun, interesting and insightful.

 If you don't answer the lunch question when you RSVP, I'll assume you won't be joining us.
 "Maybe" will also be considered a no.

 Could you please update your rsvp if you don’t intend to come to lunch as it is unfair to the restaurant if less people turn up than expected.
 Last minute drop outs on Saturday night and Sunday morning, and not showing up is not very nice, so please be considerate (I keep a list of offenders!).

 You are most welcome to join us for the film only, but please let me know so I can adjust our restaurant booking.

 Review: ABC's At The Movies: Margaret (4/5) and David (4/5)

 Synopsis: "Featuring one of the most star-studded (and talented) casts assembled in modern Spanish cinema, including the phenomenal Ricardo Darín, Javier Cámara, Leonor Watling, Luis Tosar, Eduardo Noriega, Candela Peña and Leonardo Sbaraglia, A GUN IN EACH HAND (Una pistola en cada mano) is a witty and scathing portrait of forty-something manhood, and its shifting role in contemporary Barcelona.